vince-lam/vince-lam.github.io/_posts/2023-09-06-first-month.md

 ### 18 August - 🦅 Launch of BrightRaven.ai!

-Attended Singapore’s newest AI startup [BrightRaven.ai](https://brightraven.ai/) fantastic launch party at the Mondrian Duxton.
-It was great fun mingling with [Bertrand Lee](https://www.linkedin.com/in/bertrandlee/) (founder) and the BrightRaven team whilst enjoying the rooftop view!
+Celebrated Singapore’s newest AI startup [BrightRaven.ai](https://brightraven.ai/) fantastic launch party at the Mondrian Duxton.
+It was great mingling with [Bertrand Lee](https://www.linkedin.com/in/bertrandlee/) (founder) and co and hearing their wealth of experience, whilst enjoying the rooftop view!
 Best wishes to the team on their AI consultancy journey!

 ### 21 August - 💵 Application of ML and GenAI in Finance with Fullerton Fund Management
 [Kai Xin](https://www.linkedin.com/in/thiakx/) (co-founder of [DataScienceSG](https://www.meetup.com/datascience-sg-singapore/)) wonderfully explained the LLM stack using a burger analogy.
 Where the bun is analogous to the static components, such as prompt engineering and Retrieval-Augmented Generation (RAG), and the burger patty representing the re-useable components that can be swapped for different 'flavours' of fine-tuned LLM models.
 This is made possible through the use of adapters which can identify and switch to the correct fine-tuned model based on the user input.
 Kai Xin's slides can be found at [bit.ly/practical-genai-ft](bit.ly/practical-genai-ft).